Elements of Common Liturgy

 The High Priestly Prayer of the Law of Moses: Numbers 6:24-26

-The LORD bless you and keep you; the LORD make his face shine upon you and be gracious to you; the LORD turn his face toward you and give you peace.
+Yahweh bless you and guard you; Yahweh make his face to shine upon you and be gracious to you; Yahweh turn his face toward you and give you shalom.